hmc-cs111-spring2023/scala-machines/README.md

 ## Part 0: Set up your development environment

-There are (at least) three ways to work on the assignment:
+As with the previous assignment, there are (at least) three ways to work on the assignment:

 1. In Codespaces
 2. On your own machine, using Docker
 3. On your own machine, using your own installation of Scala

-The previous assignment contains instructions each of these options.
+The previous assignment contains instructions for each of these options.

 ## Part 1: Deterministic Finite Automata (DFAs)